 - a.
-A supply of fresh, clean water must always be available. - b.
-The potential contamination of rivers, ponds, or streams with bison feces must be avoided in planning the water supply for Bison. - c.
+A supply of fresh, clean water must always be available.
+Adequate amounts of snow, meaning when available constantly, may also be counted on to provide water, ease of access is a plus.
+Consider each Bison's water needs based on body weight and calculate the gallons of water available based on inches of snow. (use an online Snow Water Equivalent Calculator or similar conversion chart) - b.
+The use of ice for hydration is prohibited. - c.
+The potential contamination of rivers, ponds, or streams with bison feces must be avoided in planning the water supply for Bison. - d.
 Local, state, and federal laws must be adhered to regarding bison access to running or still water resources.